India–Sweden relations

-History

-Early contacts
+Historical relations

 Contact between Sweden and the Indian subcontinent dates from at least the 8th century AD and the era of the Vikings.
-In 1954, a small bronze Buddha statuette was discovered during archaeological excavations of an 8th-century Viking ship on Helgö, Sweden; now on display at the Swedish History Museum, the statue is thought to have been made in present-day Kashmir around the 5th century AD In March 2015, PostNord Sverige released a postage stamp depicting the statue.
+In 1954, a small bronze Buddha statue was discovered during archaeological excavations of an 8th-century Viking ship on Helgö, Sweden; now on display at the Swedish History Museum, the statue is thought to have been made in present-day Kashmir around the 5th century AD In March 2015, PostNord Sverige released a postage stamp depicting the statue.

 During the mid-18th century, the newly established Swedish East India Company attempted to gain a trading foothold in India through ports in Bengal and at Surat in Gujarat; though a few of the company's ventures in India were profitable, the already long-established competition from the rival British, French and Dutch East India companies soon forced Sweden to focus on trading with China.

+Bilateral ties date back to 1949, with Indian Prime Minister Jawaharlal Nehru visiting Sweden in 1957.

+Prime Minister Indira Gandhi led the Indian delegation at the 1972 UN Conference on the Human Environment in Stockholm.
+In the 1980s, both countries collaborated on nuclear disarmament within the Six-Nation Peace Summit.
+Sweden co-hosted the Stockholm+50 conference in 2022, where India's delegation participated in discussions on climate and sustainability.

 Several Swedish firms established branches in India during the early 20th century, notably Ericsson, Swedish Match and ASEA (now part of the ABB Group).
 SKF established a small branch in Kolkata in 1923; after Indian independence, SKF India Ltd was incorporated in 1961, establishing a bearing factory in Pune, Maharashtra two years later.
+Sweden hosted the first India-Nordic Summit in 2018, strengthening ties between India and the Nordic region.

+Historically, India has maintained a strong relationship with Russia, a point of divergence with Sweden, which views Russia as a security threat.

-Modern relations
+Political relations

 Sweden recognised India as an independent nation in 1947, with both countries establishing formal diplomatic relations two years later.
 India set up a diplomatic mission in Stockholm in 1949 at the level of a legation, with the Indian head of mission holding the rank of an envoy extraordinary and minister plenipotentiary; in 1962, the mission was raised to the status of an embassy, with full ambassadorial rank.
 In 1957, Prime Minister Jawaharlal Nehru became the first Prime Minister of India to visit Sweden.
 Indira Gandhi, his daughter and successor as Prime Minister, attended the United Nations Conference on the Human Environment in Stockholm in 1972.

 The Bofors scandal of 1987 damaged bilateral relations and led to the defeat of India's Congress Party in general elections two years later.
 The scandal was exposed by Swedish and Indian journalists; their investigations revealed that several officers of the noted Swedish armaments manufacturer Bofors, together with Swedish government officials, had paid large kickbacks to senior Indian politicians to secure the sale to India of 410 Haubits FH77 howitzers and related supplies.